Scheduled at 9:15am in Windsor on Thursday, November 17 (2016).#4955

 Alternate Format, Information Resources, Web/Media Access

 Jack Sullivan is a Software Engineer for the Accessible Technology Initiative (ATI) of the California State University (CSU) System, with expertise in application accessibility and security.
-Since 2006, he worked on post-secondary campuses, coordinating accessible media services and creating automation tools, before joining the ATI in 2011.
-Jack audited and enhanced the Center for Accessible Media (CAM) exchange system for OWASP and WCAG2 compliance, has been a speaker at the International Technology and Persons with Disabilities Conference (CSUN), and is an organizer for the Open Capture the Flag competition at DEFCON.
+Since 2006, he has worked at post-secondary campuses, coordinating accessible media services and developing automation tools, before joining the ATI in 2011.
+Jack audited and enhanced the Center for Accessible Media (CAM) exchange system, designed and developed the AIMHub system, has been a speaker at the International Technology and Persons with Disabilities Conference (CSUN), Accessing Higher Ground (AHG), and is an organizer for the Open Capture the Flag competition at DEFCON.

 Cheryl is the Director of the Accessible Technology Initiative (ATI) for the California State University (CSU) System.
 She oversees the ATI implementation across the CSU 23 campus system.
 Cheryl has been involved with the ATI since the beginning in 2007, first at the campus level, then at the systemwide level.
 Under her leadership the system has made significant progress towards implementing ATI process improvement in the areas of web accessibility, accessible procurement, and accessible instructional materials.
 She is currently managing several projects that are moving the initiative forward they include implementation of an ATI reporting process to measure the systemwide progress towards the ATI goals; creation of synergy projects resulting in systemwide shared services that are delivering cost savings; and a high level of cross-campus collaboration through the ATI Communities of Practice.